koraytugay/koraytugay.github.io/content/draft/jax-rs.md

 </dependency>
 ```

-the very same example starts working with JSON format by changing the MediaTypes as `@Produces|Consumes(MediaType.APPLICATION_JSON)`.
+the very same example starts working with JSON format by changing the MediaType to `(MediaType.APPLICATION_JSON)`.
 At this point the `XmlRootElement` annotation is also not needed anymore.

 #### A Note On MediaTypes
 There is a lot more going on with MediaTypes, such as being able to consume or produce different MediaTypes from a single method, based on the preference of the client.
-However, the key information to take here is that JAX-RS, and Jersey as we use here, is kind of agnostic and kind of not when it comes to `MessageBodyWriter|Reader`s.
-I wonder why they included XML support out of the box but not JSON..
+For further details please see the [official documentation](https://eclipse-ee4j.github.io/jersey.github.io/documentation/latest/jaxrs-resources.html#d0e2167).

 Continue from: https://eclipse-ee4j.github.io/jersey.github.io/documentation/latest/jaxrs-resources.html